Itching to get your kick on? Here’s a full breakdown of the best kickboards for swimming, including how to choose the perfect kickboard for you.

 Thickest of the tombstone kickboards is the TYR Sport kickboard, coming in at a weighty 2 inches thick.
 It’s also a little longer than the Speedo and Kiefer boards (two inches longer), making it ideal for us bigger and taller folk.
 For swimmers looking for maximum buoyancy, this kickboard is the ticket.

-[TYR also makes a junior-sized version of this kickboard, as do most swim gear manufacturers.
-For kickboards for kids and toddlers, check out this guide.]
+(TYR also makes a junior-sized version of this kickboard, as do most swim gear manufacturers.
+This guide compares the top kickboards for kids and toddlers.)

 From a purely aesthetic point of view, I’d also rank it 20% more badass looking than the other boards on this little list.